-This is my first contact with the Dunu brand and it started with opening an oversized box.
+This is my first contact with the Dunu brand and it started with opening an oversized box of DM-480.
 Inside of it, I found a very nice looking carrying case, set of ear tips, detachable cable, and earphones themselves.

 BUILD AND FIT

 Earphones are made out of plastic, they are light but feel solid.
 Provided cable is smooth to the touch and doesn’t tangle easily – points for that.
 Looks is subjective of course but I liked the mix of black and white used here.

 I’m not particularly fond of this whole cable around the ear thing.
 That said I didn’t really have any trouble securing a good fit with DM-480.
 Their size is average and I don’t think anybody should have a problem with it.
 Lightweight build definitely helps and once fitted properly they don’t tend to fall out.